sc: GI Jobs

 The job interview.
 Exhilarating and terrifying all at once.

-THERE ARE, HOWEVER, SEVERAL STEPS YOU CAN TAKE TO MITIGATE THE LATTER.
+THERE ARE, HOWEVER, SEVERAL STEPS YOU CAN TAKE TO MITIGATE THE FEAR.

 It helps to remember everyone’s been there, including the person across the table or desk asking all the questions.
 Take heart—you wouldn’t be invited to interview if you weren’t qualified.
 So now it’s time to research, prepare and plan your interviewing strategy.

-This strategy can help land you a job at the upcoming G.I.
-Jobs Virtual Career Expo, where you can chat one-on-one with recruiters looking to hire veterans.
-Registration is free, but seats are limited, so be sure to reserve your spot at the link below today!
+This strategy can help land you a job at the upcoming Military Spouse Virtual Career Expo, where you can chat one-on-one with recruiters looking to hire military spouses.
+Registration is free, but seats are limited, so be sure to reserve your spot!

 DO YOUR HOMEWORK